 My original rv registration was in North Carolina, where I had purchased it.
 I insured it with GMAC, through Good Sam.
 My car was with another company and I left things that way initially – so did not get a multi-vehicle discount.

 Several months later, when I sold my house in NC, I called my auto insurance company to give them my forwarding address and was told that my NC plates and insurance would be invalid after 30 days, because I no longer had a physical address in NC.
 Whoops!
 I didn’t expect that.

 Once I started traveling, I set about finding a state to register my

 vehicles in.
 I had heard that South Dakota was an RV-friendly state, and

-another RVer had mentioned Alternative Resources, so I looked them up
+another RVer had mentioned Dakota Post (it was called Alternative Resources at that time), so I looked them up

 on the internet and discovered that, for a reasonable fee, they would